cocos/cocos-engine/EngineErrorMap.md

 ### 1220

-Failed to set shading scale, director.root is invalid.
+Failed to set shading scale, pipelineSceneData is invalid.

 ### 1221